 Newer machines use the Unified Extensible Firmware Interface (UEFI) instead of the traditional BIOS mode when booting.
-These devices can be imaged by ZENworks, but you should be aware of the following recommendations:
+These devices can be imaged by ZENworks 11.2.4 or higher, but you should be aware of the following recommendations:

 - A BIOS device should be PXE booted in BIOS mode and a UEFI device in UEFI mode.
 Imaging writes to the ISD as per the boot mode in which a device PXE boots.
 Cross-boot may lead to corruption of the GPT Partition Table. - Configure the IPv4 Network stack to enable it on the UEFI machine before trying a PXE boot operation.